Arie Haan 75 | Golden Ajacied with a packed trophy case

 Special | Davy Klaassen: Ajacied in Milan

-Davy Klaassen, an Ajacied in heart and soul who plays for the Italian Internazionale after he left Ajax.
-We visited the 30-year-old midfielder in Milan and spoke to him about his transfer to the Nerazzurri and his love for 'his' Ajax.
+Davy Klaassen, an Ajacied in heart and soul who plays for the Italian Internazionale after he left Ajax last year.
+We visited the 30-year-old midfielder in Milan and spoke to him about his transfer to the Nerazzurri and his love for 'his' Ajax one year ago.
 "It's still my club, and I will always return to it."

 Tags